MarcoGuarnera/books/README.md

 ## Challenges I couldn't resolve in given time

 Implement the possibility to insert multiple chapters with their title.
 I planned to add a formArray and autogenerate dynamic controls for the new chapters to do so.
-With a small " + " icon in the form I wanted add the possibility to add multiple chapters, this also would have fixed the bug that if I edit an already existing book and I set a new chapter title the previous chapters would have been overwritten.
+With a small " + " icon in the form I wanted add the possibility to add multiple chapters, this also would have fixed the bug that if I edit an already existing book and I set a new chapter title the previous chapters would have been overwritten.(To solve this bug is also possibile to subscribe to the activeBook and when I create the newBook to send in the dispatch I can use the spread operator to attach the previous values)
 The implementation is simple and I already did something like this in the past but it would require a little bit more time.

 Fix the bug on the Authors select, when I try to update a book the Author field doesn't update with the activeBook's author selected.
 To solve this I think the best way is to subscribe to the activeBook observable in the ts and manually set the value from there with myForm.setValue(....)